jwoertink/rollxmpp/README.md

 * Send chat message to a single user
 * Set your presence
 * Get Roster
+* Add friend to roster
+* get a friend's vCard
 * Manage subscriptions

 ## Testing